cortexrd/Knack-Toolkit-Library/README.md

 ## Fields

-Provides field-related features like auto-select all text on focus, convert form text to numeric and enforce numeric validation.
+Provides field-related features like auto-select all text on focus, convert from text to numeric and enforce numeric validation or uppercase letters.

 ### Functions

 -   **setCfg**: Set a callback to your keypress event handler.
-Specify which fields must be considered as numeric even though Knack sets them as text.
+Use the textAsNumeric array to specify which fields must be considered as numeric even though you have set them up as Short Text in Knack.
+    This can be very useful in some special use cases.
+For example, you can dynamically change this to allow a unique Account Role to enter letters, while all others can only enter digits.

 -   **convertNumToTel**: All numeric fields will automatically be converted to telephone type.
 This has no negative or perceptible